jasleen101010/jasleen101010/README.md

 ## 🚀 About Me
-I'm currently working at HSBC as an Analyst Intern📊📊 and am an Open Source Lover and Women in Tech Advocate👩🏽‍💻!
-I also enjoy mentoring people.
-When offline, I paint 🎨 and read 📚. <br>
+I am a proud woman in Tech/Data.
+By day, I'm a Business Analyst, deciphering data like a pro.
+I've had the privilege of collaborating with well-known brands like HSBC, Scaler Academy, and Unacademy, where my analytical skills have been put to good use.
+I have also volunteered for the Microsoft and Codecademy tech communities.
+Academically, I've equipped myself with a Bachelor's in Physics, Mathematics, and Computer Science, along with a Master's in Data Science.
+When offline, I paint 🎨 and read 📚.

+So, if you want to chat tech, data, or just have a good old conversation, drop me a line at jasleensondhi@gmail.com. 📧💬<br>

 <!--I am currently looking for new roles as a:
 - Data Scientist